ffrankies/kindschi-fellowship-journal/README.md

 - Code may be further refactored to make the model simpler and more flexible.
 - A genetic algorithm could be used to select the optimal hyperparameters to train the model.

+### Resources

+- Excerpt of book that includes a high level overview of genetic algorithms: https://goo.gl/KjLRLW
+- A blog with a tutorial on genetic algorithms: https://goo.gl/jHft7W

 ## Week 9

 ### Major Happenings